 PhotonJSON v1.0.4 Released

-With PhotonJSON you can include JSON encoding/decoding functionalities in your Livecode projects, for any desktop or mobile platform, or even for developing rest APIs with Livecode server, we have tested it over several projects, some of them relatively big.
+PhotonJSON is a JSON handling library for Livecode, allowing you to get JSON encoding and decoding functionalities in your Livecode projects, for any desktop or mobile platform, or even for developing rest APIs with Livecode server, we have tested it over several projects, some of them relatively big.

 In this library several ideas converge from many developers who created solutions like this for LiveCode and for other programming languages.
 Although there are several libraries for working with JSON in LiveCode, we take as a personal challenge to create our own version for which we took as a base the great work done by Bob Hall in the FastJSON library.
 We needed a library with the flexibility of FastJSON but with the speed of Monte Goulding’s mergJSON, so we started writing PhotonJSON using FastJSON’s ideas and code as a base, although in some cases we completely rewrote the algorithms.